R3v007/Chess_Arm_Project/README.md

 # ARM Project Readme

-1. 'Arm Model' - Solidworks model of the Arm
+1. `Arm Model` - Solidworks model of the Arm